 Many home owners are adding onto their homes (when zoning allows) in order to rent out space and bring in extra income.

 The cost of utilities depends on the size of your home.
 But your lifestyle and the time of year can also impact this expense.
-In the summer, you may pay more for air conditioning and for water if you have a yard.
+In the summer, you may pay more for air conditioning and water if you have a yard.
 (Local note: air conditioning is not a standard feature on Colorado Springs homes!).
 In the winter, gas or electricity for heating your home will be more expensive.

 Many home builders have started building high performance and smart homes.
 These homes use significantly less energy than a mid century modern home from the early sixties.
 Colorado Springs Utilities offers rebates for energy saving appliances or added features in a home.
 This might be a way to lower your cost of living if you own your own home.